python/cpython/Doc/library/sys.rst

    Print low-level information to stderr about the state of CPython's memory allocator.

-   If Python is :option:`configured --with-pydebug <--with-pydebug>`, it also performs some expensive internal consistency checks.
+   If Python is `built in debug mode <debug-build>` (:option:`configure --with-pydebug option <--with-pydebug>`), it also performs some expensive internal consistency checks.

    .. versionadded:: 3.3